 Cloud-Based Or Locally-Installed

-All Square POS software is entirely cloud-based, with information automatically backing up to the cloud.
+All Square POS software is entirely cloud-based, with information automatically backed up to the cloud.
 The Square POS app is available on all iPhones (4S on up) and also works on a number of Android devices as long as they are running Android 5.0 or higher.

 Square’s free version fits well in both the quick-service food industry and with retailers.
 Square Point of Sale is an attractive option for mobile businesses, as payments can be taken quickly and securely from practically anywhere.
 Thanks to good-sized inventory management features, Square can easily handle most small businesses.